4 November 2023

 Winners were applauded during the morning assembly and were given certificates by the Principal Sr. Mary Remya.

 Notre Dame school, Badarpur celebrated Hindi and Sanskrit week from 24th April – 29th April, 2023. successfully.
-During this week students of class IV-X participated with great enthusiasm.
-Total number of participants from each class was twelve students.
-Different activities performed by them are as follows
+In this performance students of class IV-X participated with great enthusiasm.
+Total number of participants from each class was 12 students.
+Classes and activities performed by them were as follows.

 Class IV& V – Kavita Vachan pratiyogita